Using Turing patterns to enhance soft pneumatic technology

 Turing patterns

 “Our goal was to develop simple, low-cost FSPAs that achieve shape-morphing capabilities.
-We specifically focused on incorporating Alan Turing’s morphogenesis theory, known as Turing patterns, into the process of these surface textures,” said Dr. Nomura.
+We specifically focused on incorporating Alan Turing’s morphogenesis theory, known as Turing patterns, into the design process of these surface textures,” said Dr. Nomura.

 Alan Turing put forth his theory of morphogenesis in 1952, describing how patterns in nature (stripes, spirals, etc) can arise from a uniformly distributed state.